dotnetjoe/Meltdown-Spectre/README.md

 3. <a href="https://support.apple.com/en-us/HT210107" id="4">Additional mitigations for speculative execution vulnerabilities in Intel CPUs</a>  <i>Apple</i>

 5. <a href="https://www.microsoft.com/security/blog/2018/01/09/understanding-the-performance-impact-of-spectre-and-meltdown-mitigations-on-windows-systems/" id="5">Understanding the performance impact of Spectre and Meltdown mitigations on Windows Systems</a> <i>Microsoft</i>

+---

+Thank you for your interest, this project was fun and insightful!